 You’ll have fixed hours

-When you’re running your own business you won’t just be working from 9am to 5pm, you’ll easily find yourself working 10-hours+ a day for 7 days a week.
-It sounds easy but you can get burned out quickly.
-I’ve personally been doing it for 9 years (almost 10) and I’ve never had a vacation.
+When you’re running your own business, you won’t be working just from 9 am to 5 pm.
+You’ll easily find yourself working 10+ hours a day seven days a week.
+It might sound easy, but you can get burned out quickly.
+I’ve personally been doing it for nine years (almost ten), and I’ve never had a vacation.

 It’s a lot easier for me because I don’t have a wife or kids, but if you do, it’ll be really tough on them.